-SPARROW modeling:
+Figure xx.
+Boxplots of molar ratios of dissolved inorganic nitrogen to orthophosphate for the Sacramento River at Freeport and San Joaquin River at Vernalis sites.

+Nutrient Sources using SPARROW model

-The newly developed 2012 SPARROW model was used to quantify the amount of TN and TP delivered to the Delta and to identify major sources of TN and TP both on a watershed scale and on cumulative scale along the course of the Sacramento River and the San Joaquin River.
-The model estimated more than 6.8 million kg/year and about 3 million kg/year of total nitrogen (TN) is delivered to the Delta from the Sacramento and San Joaquin Rivers respectively.
+The SPARROW (Wise et. al., 2020) model was used to quantify the amount of total nitrogen and total phosphorus delivered to the Delta and to identify major sources of TN and TP both on a watershed scale and on cumulative scale along the course of the Sacramento River and the San Joaquin River.
+The model estimated more than 6.8 million kg/year and about 3 million kg/year of total nitrogen is delivered to the Delta from the Sacramento and San Joaquin Rivers respectively.
 Within the Sacramento River watershed, the model identified major sources of total nitrogen as; 40% from fertilizer and manure applied to agricultural areas within the central valley (fig 5), 32% from atmospheric deposition, 14% from point sources from waste water treatment facilities, 8% from scrub and grass land, and 6% and urban runoff around the main cities (fig 5).
 Within the San Joaquin River watershed, the model identified major sources of total nitrogen as; 65% from fertilizer and manure, 17% from atmospheric deposition, 10% from point sources from waste water treatment facilities, 5% from scrub and grass land, and 3% and urban runoff (fig 5).

-Along the course 600 km of the Sacramento River, sources of TN vary.
-In the headwaters atmospheric deposition is the main source of TN as the water moves through the central valley sources change and loads from fertilizer and livestock manure applications increase drastically at about 150 km from the mouth due to increased discharges from Colusa Basin Drain and the Feather River that deliver water from agricultural land.
-Downstream of the Sacramento River near Freeport site, at 70 km from the mouth, TN from point sources increase due to discharges from Sac Regional wastewater treatment plan (Fig 6A).
-Along the course of 500 km San Joaquin River the main source of TN loads is from fertilizer and livestock manure applied to agricultural lands.
+Along the 600 km length of the Sacramento River, sources of TN vary.
+In the headwaters atmospheric deposition is the main source of TN.
+As the water moves through the central valley sources change and loads from fertilizer and livestock manure applications increase at about 150 km from the mouth due to increased discharges from the Colusa Basin Drain and the Feather River that deliver water from agricultural land.
+Downstream of the Sacramento River near Freeport site, TN from point sources increases due to discharges from Sacramento Regional wastewater treatment plant (Fig 6A).
+In the headwaters of the San Joaquin River, atmospheric deposition is the main source of total nitrogen and then fertilizer and livestock manure applied to agricultural lands is the major source once the river enters the Central Valley.
 TN loads from point sources increase at about 150 km from the mouth due to increased discharge from waste water treatment facilities in the cities of Turlock and Modesto and increased at about 66 km from the mouth due to discharge from the Stockton waste water treatment plant (fig 6B)